svinniks/pl-log/README.md

 ) NOT INSTANTIABLE NOT FINAL
 ```

 The only method that needs to be implemented in a custom resolver is ```RESOLVE_MESSAGE```.
-The method is given a ```P_MESSAGE``` to resolve and an optional ```P_LANGUAGE```.
-If language is not specified then it's up to the resolver implementation to decide which language to return the resolved message in (one of the options can be the default system language, another is to use current session ```NLS_LANGUAGE```). ```P_MESSAGE``` format is also not strictly defined.
+The method is given a ```P_MESSAGE``` to lookup and an optional ```P_LANGUAGE``` and must return the resolved text.
+If language is not specified then it's up to the implementation to decide which language to return the resolved message in. ```P_MESSAGE``` format is also not strictly defined.
 While integrating PL-LOG into an existing system developers might want to implement a resolver based on the existing message definition table.

-If the message has been successfully resolved, then the text must be returned from the function.
-Please note, that PL-LOG __will not add the original message__ code to the resolved text.
+Please note, that PL-LOG __will not add the original message__ to the resolved text.
 For example, if there is a message with the code ```'MSG-00001'``` which resolves to the text ```'Invalid value!'```, the resolver might consider to concatenate them together before returning: ```'MSG-00001: Invalid value!'```.

 If the message could not be resolved, ```NULL``` must be returned from ```RESOLVE_MESSAGE```.
 PL-LOG allows to define multiple resolvers.
 These resolvers will be called by the framework in the same order they have been registered in.
 The firts one which returns a non-NULL value will "win", so no other resolver will be called.

-In case the message could not be resolved by any of the registered resolvers, __the original text__ will be passed to the handlers.
+In case a message could not be resolved by any of the registered resolvers, __the original text__ will be passed to the handlers.

 ### Built-in resolvers